mathewgomas-alfred/mathewgomas.io/reference_manual/tools/pattern_edit.rst

 .. deprecated:: 4.0

-    The pattern editing tool has been removed in 4.0, currently there's no way to edit pattern fills for vectors
+    The pattern editing tool has been removed in 4.0, currently there's no way to edit pattern fills for vectors.

 The Pattern editing tool works on Vector Shapes that use a Pattern fill.
 On these shapes, the Pattern Editing Tool allows you to change the size, ratio and origin of a pattern.